Table of Contents

 - Works as a cool trick for girls with short, stubby nails.

-- Gives a beautiful two-toned manicure easily.
+- Gives a beautiful two-toned manicure quickly.

 Also Read – 5 Homemade Nail Polish Remover Recipes to Ditch Your Regular Acetone Remover